awslabs/benchmark-ai/docs/anubis-architecture-faq.md

 * **Q: Does it do periodic jobs runs?**
-* A: Yes, In the submitted descriptor file there is a section where you can specify a ‘scheduling’ attribute that ostensibly is a “crontab” entry.
+* A: Yes, in the submitted descriptor file there is a section where you can specify a ‘scheduling’ attribute that ostensibly is a “crontab” entry.
 With that set, this descriptor will be internally resubmitted (and the appropriate bookkeeping done) to have jobs run on a periodic basis.